Graph cobordisms and Heegaard Floer homology: Introduction

 \section{Introduction}

-Heegaard Floer homology, introduced by Ozsv\'{a}th and Szab\'{o} associates functorial invariants to 3- and 4-manifolds.
-To an oriented, closed 3-manifold with a collection of basepoints, $(Y,\ve{w})$, and a $\Spin^c$ structure $\frs$, one associates homology groups for $\circ=+,-,\infty,\hat{\,}$.
-These are modules over the ring $\Z_2[U_{w_1},\dots, U_{w_n}]$ where $\ve{w}=\{w_1,\dots, w_n\}$.
-Originally defined only for connected 3-manifolds $Y^3$, in this paper we consider arbitrary closed and oriented $Y$ which have at least one basepoint in each component.
-Ozsv\'{a}th and Szab\'{o} showed that the 3-manifold invariants fit into the framework of a (3+1)-dimensional TQFT:
+Heegaard Floer homology, introduced by Ozsv\'{a}th and Szab\'{o}, associates functorial invariants to 3- and 4-manifolds.
+To an oriented, closed and connected 3-manifold $Y$, with a $\Spin^c$ structure $\frs\in \Spin^c(Y)$, they construct groups

-\begin{thm}[\cite{OSTriangles}] Given a connected 4-manifold $W$ with connected ends, $(Y_1,w_1)$ and $(Y_2,w_2)$, and a 4-dimensional $\Spin^c$ structure $\frs$ on $W$, there are maps for some choice extra data $A$. \end{thm}

-The dependence on the extra data $A$ was originally not understood, but it has been widely believed that the minimal amount of extra data needed is a path in $W$ from $w_1$ to $w_2$.
-There have been many steps towards a proof of invariance for such maps, notably \cite{OSTriangles}, \cite{JTNaturality}, and \cite{JCob}.
-In this paper we provide the final steps towards proving invariance: \begin{customthm}{A} Given a cobordism $(W,\ve{\gamma}):(Y_1,\ve{w}_1)\to (Y_2,\ve{w}_2)$ where $\ve{\gamma}$ is a collection of paths from the basepoints in $\ve{w}_1$ to the basepoints in $\ve{w}_2$, there is a map which is an invariant.
-Here $W,Y_1$ and $Y_2$ are allowed to be disconnected.
-The maps are $\Z_2[U_{\ve{w}}]$-module homomorphisms where we identify two variables $U_{w_1}$ and $U_{w_2}$ if there is a path in $\ve{\gamma}$ from $w_1\in \ve{w}_1$ to $w_2\in \ve{w}_2$. \end{customthm}

-In \cite{OSTriangles}, for a closed, connected 4-manifold $X$ with $\Spin^c$ structure $\frs$, Ozsv\'{a}th and Szab\'{o} construct a map To define such a map, one must choose two balls $B_1, B_2$ in $X$, an admissible cut $N\subset X$, as well as paths from a point $n\in N$ to $\d B_1$ and $\d B_2$.
-Given an admissible cut $N\subset X$, any two configurations of the above form are diffeomorphic, and hence Theorem \ref{thm:A} immediately shows that the untwisted version of this map, i.e. the map $\Phi_{X,\frs}:\Z_2[U]\to \Z_2,$ depends only on $N$.
-In \cite{OSTriangles}, it is shown to be independent of the admissible cut $N$.